ipetkov/crane/docs/API.md

   - Default value: `[]`
 * `cargoLockParsedList`: a list of attrsets representing the parsed contents of different `Cargo.lock` files to be included while vendoring.
   - Default value: `[]`
+* `outputHashes`: a mapping of package-source to the sha256 of the (unpacked) download.
+Useful for supporting fully offline evaluations.
+  - Default value: `[]`
 * `registries`: an attrset of registry names to their index URL.
 The default ("crates-io") registry need not be specified, as it will automatically be